FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th October 2023.md

 throughout the year.
 The ability to accommodate additional works will be dependent on

-the scope and complexity of the works (and the needs of the applicant).--- 18
+the scope and complexity of the works (and the needs of the applicant).
+---
+18

 **NOTICES OF MOTION**